Pine Tree Players

 • Expectations regarding casting: Are you auditioning for a specific role?
 Are you willing to accept a role besides this one?
 Are you comfortable being cast as the opposite gender?

-• Are you comfortable with stage kissing/violence?
+• Are you comfortable with stage intimacy (e.g. kissing) and/or stage combat/violence (e.g. choreographed fighting)?

 What to Prepare